QuincyJi/GeoDAF/README.md

-# GeoDAF
+# Geometry Distortion-Aware 3D-Mesh Steganalysis Based on Spatial Representation Learning
-The official repository for "Geometry Distortion-Aware 3D-Mesh Steganalysis Based on Spatial Representation Learning", in PyTorch
+The code will be released after the paper acceptance.